 Trust is about restoring the relationship.
 This requires action from the offender.
 The offender has to prove that they are trustworthy.
 This requires work.

 Trust might require that the offender understand the hurt that they have caused.
 This means listening to your spouse explaining how you have hurt them.
 It might mean hearing some of the same hurt over and over again as your partner works on grieving and understanding what happened.

 Trust also requires predictable behavior.
 In other words, I know where you are and I trust what you are doing.
 This might mean agreeing to being monitored by your partner as you prove your trustworthiness.

-How to Separate Forgiveness in Marriage and Trust
+How to Separate Forgiveness and Trust

 When Jason told us that he would never forgive Alisha, we suspected that he had a misconception.
 Jason was a Christian and he knew the teaching on forgiveness in marriage.

 I asked him to tell me more about that comment.
 As he talked, I realized that what he really meant was that he could never condone her actions.
 To him, if he forgave her it was somehow saying that her behavior was acceptable.

 Alisha agreed that what she did was wrong.

 We separated forgiveness and trust.
 We explained that there is a forgiveness in marriage process and a trust process.
 We wanted him to forgive her, even if he left Alisha.